Kuruva Island

 Why Visit Kuruva Island?

-• Wildlife Encounters — Spot exotic birds, butterflies, and even small mammals like otters if you’re lucky, making it a quiet wildlife haven. 🦋
+• Wildlife Haven — Spot exotic birds, butterflies, and even small mammals while wandering through dense forest trails.

-• Photographer’s Paradise — Capture stunning frames of misty mornings, river reflections, and lush greenery at every turn. 📸
+• Photography Paradise — Capture stunning landscapes, from misty mornings to vibrant flora, at every turn.

 Top Things to Do & See